elke-space4good/Energy-Poverty-JRC/README.md

 See ResLoadSIM manual (pg.
 11-14) for further explanation of the data.

 ### Climate/Weather data Amsterdam
 Useful for point 4.
 Climate and weather data produced by [Dutch PV Portal by TU Delft](https://www.tudelft.nl/en/eemcs/the-faculty/departments/electrical-sustainable-energy/photovoltaic-materials-and-devices/dutch-pv-portal/) based on measurements by the Koninklijk Nederlands Meteorologisch Instituut (KNMI).
-Can obtain data for a specific location of for a specific province.

 **Climate Data:** Climate dataset for Amsterdam (closest KNMI station in Schiphol).
 A dataset of one year constructed from weather data averaged over a multitude of years (1991-2018), with a one hour time resolution.
 Displays the average hourly values of weather parameters: irradiation, temperature, wind, cloud, pressure, rainfall, irradiance, elevation, azimuth.
 The climate database is dynamically updated.
 Every hour, the hourly average of the real-time weather measurements is added to the climate database by making a weighted average with the climate parameter values in the historical database.